rrainey/dropkick/README.md

 > * Time: 60 - 120 s.
 If the preheat is insufficient, rather large solder balls tend to generate.
 Conversely, if performed excessively, fine balls and large balls will be generated in clusters.

-> * End temperature: 150 - 200 °C. If the temperature is too low, non-melting tends to be caused inareas containing large heat capacity.Heating/ Reflow phase.
+> * End temperature: 150 - 200 °C. If the temperature is too low, non-melting tends to be caused inareas containing large heat capacity.

 > ### Heating and Reflow Phase